Rizzo hits leadoff HR, Cubs beat Padres 4-0

 MLB Chief Operating Officer Joe Torre told Rizzo on Tuesday that he violated Rule 7.13, which protects catchers from such collisions, but that he would receive no discipline.
 He was called out on the play.

 Rizzo's home run was his 17th of the season.
-Rookie Ian Happ added his ninth in the eighth inning.
+Rookie Ian Happ added his ninth in the eighth inning for the Cubs, who won their third straight.

-Montgomery (1-3) allowed three hits and two walks in six innings, striking out four.
+Mike Montgomery (1-3) allowed three hits and two walks in six innings, striking out four.
+Twelve of his other 14 outs came on ground balls.

+The left-hander started the season in the bullpen, but his last three appearances have been as a starter.

+"I think it was just a great overall win for us, a great feeling all around," Montgomery said.
+"It felt like a well-played ballgame, the bullpen came in and did a great job shutting it down.
+It's a lot of fun when you can win like that."

 Carl Edwards Jr. and Pedro Strop both allowed two baserunners apiece but pitched out of jams while each throwing an inning, and Justin Grimm had a perfect ninth.